kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 # Motivation

+\note{

+\begin{itemize}

-\note{It's an honour to open this topic's session.
+\item It's an honour to open this topic's session.

-When talking about requirements, we should also define the requirements of the problem we're trying to solve.
-For all requirements there's a anecdote.}
+\item hen talking about requirements, we should also define the requirements of the problem we're trying to solve.

+\item Storytime

+\end{itemize}
+}

-## Storytime
+## Motivation

 * Fully automated traceability matrix
 * Consistent and up-to-date documents from the source